KBC Tarifa Highlights

 Flight

 Traveling by plane from Germany and Northern Europe to Andalusia is very easy and inexpensive.
-You can fly to four airports and the flight time is approximately 2-3 hours.
+There are four airports you can fly to, and the flight time is approximately 2-3 hours.

 From Germany, it is best to fly to Malaga or Jerez.
 These two airports are served by Ryanair, Easyjet, Condor, and Germanwings.